jonasoesch/p9/paper.md

 Very recently, Tableau, one of the largest providers of commercial visualization software has released a preview of their future implementation of animated transitions. [@Isaacs-18:tableaumotion] In their concept, animations are predetermined by the type of transition and not configurable by the author.

 The tool that most closely addresses the problems of narrative visualization is *Ellipsis* by Satyanarayan and Heer [@Satyanarayan-14:authoringnarrative] Ellipsis is a tool to create narrative visualization through a graphical interface.
-It wraps existing visualizations and adds an *annotation* layer, *parameters* for dynamic queries (>>narrative visualization) and a layer for defining *transitions* between charts.
+It wraps existing visualizations and adds an *annotation* layer, *parameters* for dynamic queries (see section [-@sec:narr-vis]) and a layer for defining *transitions* between charts.
 Ellipsis thus effectively decouples the narrative structure from the individual charts and lets authors quickly explore alternative narrative structures.